Skip to main content

 Making HR processes more cost-effective

-HR departments have been traditionally bogged down by paper-based processes and manual verification systems, which are time-consuming and prone to errors.
-Digital identity in HR helps drive significant cost savings by reducing administrative burdens and operational costs of processes.
+HR departments have been traditionally bogged down by paper-based processes and manual employee identity verification systems, which are time-consuming and prone to errors.
+Digital identity in HR helps drive significant cost savings by reducing administrative burdens and operational costs.

-By automating employee digital identity verification, document signing, and benefits enrolment, digital identity platforms streamline these tasks.
+Digital identity platforms streamline tasks through enabling automated HR onboarding, document signing, and employee benefits enrolment.
 This shift leads to a more efficient HR operation, and helps cut down on labour costs associated with managing paper records and manual processes.
-For example, DocuSign estimates that businesses save up to 56% on average on hard costs by relying on e-signature, which a service that many digital identity tools administer.
+For example, DocuSign estimates that businesses save up to 56% on average on hard costs by relying on e-signature, a service that many digital identity tools administer.

 Another way that digital identity helps reduce losses by combating benefit fraud, which is already explored above.